 The Brookline Commission for Women is honored to announce that Rita McNally has been named the 2013 Brookline Woman of the Year for her efforts to promote cultural, racial and economic diversity and equality in Brookline.

-The BCW is pleased to annouce the winners of the 21st Annual A Woman Who Inspires Me Essay Contest!
+21st Annual A Woman Who Inspires Me Essay Contest Winners

 Winning essayist, their families and the woman who inspired their essay were honored at the 2013 Women Who Inspire Us event on Monday, March 18th at 6pm at Hunneman Hall, Main Library 361 Washington Street.
 Thank you to all the students who participated!
 We really enjoyed reading about the wonderful, inspiring women in your lives.

 BCW Meetings are usually held the first Wednesday of each month at 7:15pm at the Brookline Town Hall Room 111.

 The Brookline Commission for Women strives to support women in all aspects of their lives and to promote the cultural, racial, and economic diversity of Brookline.

 Annual Dress for Success Winter Coat Drive - Each year in November, the BCW holds a Winter Coat Drive for Dress for Success, a not-for-profit organization that offers services to underprivileged women entering the workforce.
 Each client receives one suit when she has a job interview and a week’s worth of separates when she gets the job.
 Clothing needed includes: winter coats, gloves, scarves, shoes and accessories.